 - Tsunamis are a series of very dangerous, large, long ocean waves.
-You cannot swim or surf tsunamis because they flood the land like a rushing river (or fast-rising tide) rather than curling and breaking like a regular surfing wave.
-Tsunamis pick up and carry debris, which greatly increases the chance of injury. - Tsunami waves may keep coming for hours, with waves arriving every 10 minutes to one hour apart.
+You cannot swim or surf tsunamis because they flood the land like a wall of water (or fast-rising tide) rather than curling and breaking like a regular surfing wave.
+Tsunamis pick up and carry debris, which greatly increases the chance of injury and drowning. - Tsunami waves may keep coming for hours, with waves arriving every five (5) minutes to one hour apart.
 The first wave may not be the largest. - Tsunamis travel as fast as a jet airliner (approximately 500 mph) in the deep ocean with waves only a few inches high. - As tsunamis approach the shore they slow down but increase dramatically in height.
-Tsunamis strike with devastating force and quickly flood all low-lying coastal areas threatening life and property. - Historically, locations in Hawai'i have been flooded with water more than 30 feet deep. - Tsunamis are usually caused by shallow, undersea earthquakes. - Tsunamis are less frequently caused by underwater volcanic eruptions, landslides, slumps, and meteorites.
+Tsunamis strike with devastating force and quickly flood all low-lying coastal areas threatening life and property.
+Historically, locations in Hawai'i have been flooded with water more than 30 feet deep. - Tsunamis are usually caused by shallow, undersea earthquakes. - Tsunamis are less frequently caused by underwater volcanic eruptions, landslides, slumps, and meteorites. - · Homes and small buildings are not designed to withstand tsunami impacts.